IBM-Cloud/cloudco-insurance/README.md

 ## Deploy

-To deploy the full system all at once, check out the [CloudCo Insurance Toolchain][toolchain_github_url]
+To deploy the full system all at once, check out the [Cloud Insurance Co.
+Toolchain][toolchain_github_url]

 ## Architecture